308 nautical miles.

 |Leroy Brown (W Wieckmann)||1989, 1991|

 |Mouse of Malham (B Dayan-Smith, N R Wright Jnr)||1960, 1963|

 |Black Jack 77 (P Harburg)||2015, 2016|

-NOTE: Two different boats named Ichi Ban have won, one in 2017 and one in 2018
+NOTE: Two different boats named Ichi Ban have won, one (conventionally ballasted) in 2017 and the other in 2018 and 2022

 Multiple line honours winning skippers – 3 or more